Americano Media: History

 Americano Media was founded in March 2022 by Ivan Garcia-Hidalgo, who had been a surrogate for the Donald Trump 2020 presidential campaign after a career in the telecommunications industry.
 Garcia-Hidalgo founded the company after hearing a longtime complaint among Hispanic Republican leaders, noting, "We don’t have a Fox News in Spanish, and that’s what Americano intends to be."
 He had previously worked at NTN24 in Colombia, where his program Batalla Política was among its highest-rated shows.
 Other Republicans in senior roles with Americano include Michael Caputo.
 Former patent attorney Thomas G. Woolston was the largest investor at launch, loaning $1.2 million to Americano in January 2022, and also served as the chief investment officer.

-Audio programming began in March 2022 as a channel on Sirius XM satellite radio; even though there was little target audience on Sirius XM, the move was a publicity gambit designed to attract the attention of radio industry executives and investors.
+Audio programming began in March 2022 as a channel on SiriusXM satellite radio; even though there was little target audience on Sirius XM, the move was a publicity gambit designed to attract the attention of radio industry executives and investors.
 Over the summer, Americano scored several high-profile defections from Radio Mambí, a Cuban-oriented Miami station long known for its conservative stance, after owner TelevisaUnivision finalized a deal to sell the station to Latino Media Network, owned by two women with ties to the Democratic Party.
 Dania Alexandrino, Lourdes Ubieta, and Nelson Rubio all left for Americano; Ubieta claimed that Univision offered them and other presenters a bonus worth thousands of dollars in exchange for staying and signing a confidentiality agreement, which Pérez Castellón, who stayed, denied.
 Former congresswoman Mayra Flores was also signed as a contributor.
 In September, Americano began leasing Miami AM radio station WAXY (790 AM) from Audacy, Inc., rebranding it as "Radio Libre".
 Several Democratic consultants characterized the move as a recognition that the appetite for Spanish-language conservative radio was limited outside of the Miami area.
 Three stations in central Florida and a fifth in Bakersfield, California, had also agreed to air Americano programming by April 2023.
 Americano executives noted that the Bakersfield signal covered the district of Speaker of the House Kevin McCarthy.
 The Bakersfield station, KNZR AM, began airing Americano programming on June 29, 2023.